Music GCSE: Blues and ragtime

-Use this clip to highlight the key compositional features of the blues.
-Explain the concept of 'blue notes'.
+You could use this short film to highlight the key compositional features of the blues and explain the concept of 'blue notes'.

-Ask the students to work in pairs to compose up with a call and response based on the blues scale.
+Ask your students to work in pairs to compose up with a call and response based on the blues scale.

 Students could then write some blues inspired lyrics to accompany their 12 bar blues composition.

 This short film will be useful for teaching music, particularly in the areas of music history, notation, composition, music theory and understanding styles.